vfsfitvnm/ViMusic/README.md

 ## TODO
 - **Improve UI/UX** (help needed)
-- Support YouTube playlists (and other stuff to improve features parity)
 - Download songs (not sure about this)
 - Play local songs (not sure about this, too)
 - Translation